joshbegley/nyt-latest/README.md

 `The Phillies’ ace has allowed three or more runs in just six of 22 starts this year — but three of those starts have come in the past month.`\
 https://nytimes.com/athletic/6532671/2025/08/02/battle-of-aces-zack-wheelers-command-elusive-phillies-loss/

-**Carlos Correa brings spark to Astros, but production questions remain**\
+**Carlos Correa brings spark to Astros, but production questions linger**\
-`Vibes are appreciated, but production wins pennants.
+`Vibes are important, but production wins pennants.
 How much of it Correa can contribute is a legitimate question.`\
 https://nytimes.com/athletic/6532705/2025/08/02/carlos-correas-astros-spark-production/

 **Reds' Tyler Stephenson sports Ricky Bobby-inspired gear at Speedway Classic**\